Skip to main content

 About

-Classic Marathon 2 is a single player and multiplayer action game.
+Classic Marathon 2 is a single player and multiplayer shooter game with a science fiction theme.
 It was developed by Aleph One Developers and was released on July 12, 2024.
 It received very positive reviews from players.

 Fresh from your triumph on the colony ship Marathon, you are seized by the rogue AI Durandal to do his bidding in a distant part of the galaxy.
 Within the ruins of an ancient civilization, you must seek the remnants of a lost clan and uncover their long-buried secrets.
 Battle opponents ancient and terrible, with sophisticated weapons and devious strategies, all the while struggling to escape the a…